Digital risk refers to all unexpected consequences that result from digital transformation and disrupt the achievement of business objectives.

 Digital Risk Protection

-Digital risk protection has a more proactive approach to cybersecurity by focusing on detecting threats before they develop into data breaches.
+Digital risk protection has a more proactive approach to cybersecurity by detecting threats before they become data breaches.

 Digital risk protection efforts monitor for: